 When I read the overall explanation, it is the impression that there was considerable unevenness in the development speed of guns and vehicles.
 That is why it was too much to say that it’s a fictional tank, but it did not affect the battlefield.

-It looks a strong tank.
+It looks like a strong tank.
 Speaking of the 75mm gun, it is the same as the German Panther tank.
-It is understood that the tank development ability of German and Soviet was quite high when Japan could not acquire the high tank development ability even Japan works hard until the end of the war.
+It is understood that the tank development ability of Germany and the Soviets were quite high when Japan could not acquire the high tank development ability even Japan works hard until the end of the war.

 I was weathering with the consciousness that it was a tank used in the mainland decisive battle in Japan, but in the end, it has become a usual tone weathering unchanged.
 The plains around Tokyo are areas with much red soil called the Kanto loam layer.
 I tried to make it a reddish weathering but stopped because the exaggeration is over.